 Resident Training Program - Internal Medicine Residency

-The broad and flexible curriculum allows residents to put together a well-rounded program suitable for their individual educational needs.
+Our broad and flexible curriculum allows residents to individualize a well-rounded program suitable for their personal educational needs.
 Residents participate in a comprehensive core curriculum that emphasizes the breadth and depth of internal medicine and a broad choice of electives that allow them to explore areas of clinical and research interest.

 Goals of the Residency Education Program